Use this when the website, booking rules, POS products, labels, email, SEO pages, and conversion tracking no longer match.

 Use a standard platform when the business rules are simple.
 Build a custom layer when the rules are what make the business run: staff capacity, room/device conflicts, product options, POS links, labels, screen output, language pages, or conversion tracking.

-Bring the current website, POS, booking flow, or admin issue.
+Bring the current website, POS, booking flow, or operations issue.
 We can map what should stay on the platform and what needs a custom layer.